-To create a parser, define the columns of the message, the delimiter or separator characters, and optionally the characters that are used to escape the delimiter characters (quote-pairs).
-For the list of parser parameters, see Section 12.2, Options of CSV parsers (p.
-182).
+To create a parser, define the columns of the message, the delimiter or separator characters (for example, semicolon or tabulator), and optionally the characters that are used to escape the delimiter characters (quote-pairs).
+For the list of parser parameters, see Section 12.1.1, Options of CSV parsers (p.
+181).